ThinkingLogic/kotlin-builder-annotation/README.md

 ```

 #### Mutable collections
-Information about the mutability of collections and maps is lost during compilation, so there is a `@Mutable` annotation:
+Information about the mutability of collections and maps is lost during compilation, so there is an `@Mutable` annotation:
 ```kotlin
 import com.thinkinglogic.builder.annotation.Builder
 import com.thinkinglogic.builder.annotation.Mutable